Linda Darnell: Professional setbacks

 I was told that such a violent change of type might ruin my career, but I insisted on taking the chance. [...]
 This is one picture on which I am setting much store for the future.
 For eighteen months I did nothing in pictures.
 I pleaded for something to do, but nothing happened.
 The character in the Chekhov film is a wild sort of she-devil, which any actress would go miles to play.
 She's devil mostly—at times angelic—and perfectly fascinating to interpret.
 I'm counting on my Russian girl to give me a new start.

 Released in 1944, the film provided her a new screen image as a pin-up girl.
-Shortly after, Darnell was again loaned out to portray a showgirl in The Great John L., the first film to feature her bare legs.
+Shortly after, Darnell was again lent out to portray a showgirl in The Great John L., the first film to feature her bare legs.
 Darnell complained that the studio lacked recognition of her, which prodded Zanuck to cast her in Hangover Square (1945), wherein she played a role she personally had chosen.
 The film became a great success, and with Darnell's triumph assured, she was allowed to abandon her upcoming film, Don Juan Quilligan (1945), which would have been another low point in her career.
-In January 1945, she was added to the cast of the film noir Fallen Angel (1945), which also included Dana Andrews and Alice Faye.
+In January 1945, the now 21-year-old adult was added to the cast of the film noir Fallen Angel (1945), which also included Dana Andrews and Alice Faye.
 Despite suffering from the "terrifying" director Otto Preminger, Darnell completed the film and was praised by reviewers so widely that there was even talk of an Oscar nomination.
 Because of her success in Fallen Angel, she was cast opposite Tyrone Power in Captain from Castile in December 1945 on the insistence of Joseph L. Mankiewicz.
 Although she looked forward to the film project, believing it would be her most important to date, she was later replaced by newcomer Jean Peters owing to scheduling conflicts, a decision she resented.

 In 1946, Darnell filmed two pictures simultaneously, the expensively budgeted Anna and the King of Siam and Preminger's Centennial Summer.
 During the release of the latter, she was on location in Monument Valley for the filming of the John Ford Western My Darling Clementine (1946), playing a role for which she lost 12 pounds.
-She was assigned to a negligible role by Zanuck, which displeased Ford, who felt that she was not suitable.
+She was assigned to a negligible role by Zanuck, despite Ford feeling she was not suitable for the role.